Hot Weather Ahead? Here’s How to Stay Cool This Summer

 Switch to A/C When It Counts

-Fans can help until outdoor temps hit the 90s—then it’s time to let your air conditioner take over.
-Keep your system in good shape to make sure it’s ready when you need it most.
+Fans can help in warm weather, but when temperatures climb into the 90s, air conditioning becomes much more important.
+Keep your A/C system in good shape to make sure it’s ready when you need it most.

 Be Strategic with Windows